Use animated Lottie splash screen on React Native Expo

 );

-When the NavigationContainer is ready, it calls the onReady callback function, and it is trigger the main App component to hide the Lottie animation view.
+} When the NavigationContainer is ready, it calls the onReady callback function, which triggers the main App component to hide the Lottie animation view.

 Conclusion